 The short film NO IT IS NOT NOT ALWAYS.
 THE SELF FEAR was selected as a finalist at the DYSPLA Moving Image Festival, at The Crypt Gallery, London. from 15th-18th March 2018.
 It is the very same movie that you are about to see.
-The exhibition called No, It Is Not; Not Always is an immersive multidisciplinary and post-conceptual portraiture exhibition with figurative photography from NYC, Berlin, and London, along with a metamodernist narrative.
+The exhibition called No, It Is Not; Not Always.
+The Self-Fear is a multidisciplinary and post-conceptual portraiture exhibition with figurative photography from NYC, Berlin, and London, along with a metamodernist narrative.

 – heyBEA_ features a married genderfluid couple, Jorja and Jax James, kissing set to an interview with right-wing commentator Faith Goldy.
 In this film we ask the question, how free are we when we’re not free to think? ‘no platforming’ and refusing to allow people to air their views, thoughts and instincts can lead to damage to an individual’s mental health and societal devastation.

 “I don’t feel that it is necessary to know exactly what I am.
 The main interest in life and work is to become someone else that you were not in the beginning.
 If you knew when you began a book what you would say at the end, do you think that you would have the courage to write it?

 What is true for writing and for love relationships is true also for life.
 The game is worthwhile insofar as we don’t know where it will end.”